mayanksuman/dotfile/python/eg/.local/share/eg/my_cheatsheets/shell/linux/rsync.md

 update the contents of destination_dir to be the same as source_dir

     rsync -av --delete source_dir/ destination_dir

-copy the contents of source_dir to a remote machine

-    rsync -av source_dir/ user@remote_machine:/path/to/destination_dir

 copy the contents of source_dir to a remote machine with non-default ssh port